 |Sugar (g)||Carbohydrate(g)||Fat (g)||Protein (g)|

-The differences between the pre-made cheesecakes and my creation are very clear.
-In particular the reduced sugar content is very obvious.
-Interesting enough, my cheese cake is not completely sugar free!
+The differences between the pre-made cheesecakes and my creations are very clear.
+In particular the reduced sugar content is quite obvious.
+Interesting enough, my cheese cakes are not completely sugar free!
 Rather I did not add any sugar to the filling and the Nairns Oat Biscuits have 40% less sugar than your standard biscuit (you can read my full review here).
 In regards to the fat content my creation is also a lot higher (hence the higher energy amount), however this is only advantageous in terms of sustainable energy and reduced blood sugar (and subsequent insulin) spikes.

 However, the proof really is in the pudding.
 When I first took the photograph for this blog, with my slightly rustic looking homemade cheesecake next to one of the pre-made options...I thought forget the science and forget the numbers just looking at them I can instantly tell which one that I would want to eat, which one makes my mouth water…oh and did I mention how good it smelt when baking in the oven?

-I had three (hubby included) boys jumping up and down waiting in anticipation for this!
+I had three (hubby included) boys jumping up and down waiting in anticipation for this....make that twice over with both of my creations.

 Knowledge is power, and while I know just how tricky it can be to get time in the kitchen when you are covered in children – I hope that my simple healthy creation inspires you dust off your cake tin and do some baking!